 Associate Professor Tim Sercombe combines his technical expertise as a materials engineer with being Dean and Head of School of Engineering at UWA.
 Tim has been working in additive manufacturing since 1996.
 We are fortunate to have him as a collaborator on the UV testing of SLS vs conventional manufactured materials project.

 Dr. Tim French works in modal logic and has co-supervised all the cognitive computing projects in the SHL.
-He provides ontology, reasoning, machine learning and much other advice and has worked on many industry use case challenges.
-He has also been a regular mentor in Unearthed Hackathon events.
+He provides ontology, reasoning, machine learning and much other advice and has worked on many theoretical and industry use case challenges.
+Tim has been a regular mentor in Unearthed Hackathon events and helped establish the WA section of CoderDojo, a global network of free computer programming clubs.

 Associate Professor Adrian Keating expertise is in optics and MEMS and he has vast practical electronic experience.
 Adrian was pivotal in setting up the SHL and has been the motivator and co-supervisor of a number of our projects.
 He was a finalist in the UWA IQ awards 2018 for his role in establishing the Makers Group on campus.
 In 2008 he received the Defence Science and Technology Organisations Eureka Prize for contributions to the development of a MEMS microspectometer.